teachen-ch/teachen.ch/web/wp-content/plugins/user-submitted-posts/readme.txt

 3. Deactivate the plugin and then reactivate it
 4. Plugin settings now are restored to defaults

-And no, restoring default settings does not delete any submitted posts.
+Restoring default settings does not delete any submitted posts.
 Even if you completely remove the plugin, the submitted posts will not be deleted.
 You have to remove them manually, if desired.

+**How do I enable the "Add Media" button for all users?**

-**How do I enable the "Add Media" button for all users (even if not registered)?**
+Question: How do I enable the "Add Media" button for all users (even if not registered)?

-Users must have sufficient capabilities to access the Media Library and the "Add Media" button.
+Answer: Users must have sufficient capabilities to access the Media Library and the "Add Media" button.
 This is a security measure aimed at preventing foul play.
 The Pro version of USP provides an option to [enable Add Media uploads for all user levels](https://plugin-planet.com/usp-pro-enable-non-admin-users-upload-media/).

-**Can you explain how the setting "Registered Username" works?**
+**Can you explain the setting "Registered Username"?**

 When "Registered Username" is enabled: